Coronavirus Cancellations and Postponements: ModelLand and More

 A number of musical acts have canceled or postponed their shows and tours, including The Rolling Stones, Mandy Moore, the Foo Fighters and Elton John.
 In addition, a slew of shows and movies have halted production due to the outbreak, including Avatar sequels, The Matrix 4, The Morning Show and The Prom.

-It was recently announced that England's Glastonbury Music Festival has been canceled altogether and Louisiana's New Orleans Jazz & Heritage Festival has been postponed.
+It was recently announced that England's Glastonbury Music Festival has been canceled altogether while Tennessee's Bonnaroo Music and Arts Festival and Louisiana's New Orleans Jazz & Heritage Festival have been postponed.
 The yearly Met Gala, which is always held on the first Monday of May, has been postponed as well.

 Filming on big blockbuster productions like Robert Pattinson's upcoming turn as the Caped Crusader in The Batman and the latest dinosaur installment of Jurassic World: Dominion have been delayed.